guptaharsh25/InstaFix/README.md

  - Nischal Sharma</br>
  - Nishchal Nepal</br>
  </br>
  <b>Project Details: </b>The app addresses homeowner’s needs for on-demand home services.
-It allows users to connect with services providers such as plumbers, electricians, locksmiths, among other.
+It allows users to connect with services providers such as plumbers, electricians, locksmiths, and other.
  </br>
  </br>
  <b>Technologies Used: </b></br>